sbs20/scanservjs/DESIGN.md

 > **Revision 3** — Phase 2 added: viewer/editor integration and large-document UX.

+### Branch Dependencies

+Starting with Phase 2, the `feature/editor` branch depends on `feature/file-preview`.
+The file-preview branch has been merged into `feature/editor` as an explicit git ancestor.
+This means:

+- **Cherry-picking:** Anyone who picks up `feature/editor` automatically gets `feature/file-preview`.
+No separate merge required.
+- **Production merge order:** If starting from a clean `master`, merge `feature/file-preview` first, then `feature/editor`.
+If both are already in production (as they are now), this is a non-issue.
+- **Upstream PR:** The editor cannot be submitted as a standalone upstream PR without the file-preview feature also being present.
+If the upstream project adopts file-preview independently, the editor PR would need to be rebased onto that.
+If not, the editor PR would include both features.

 ## 1. Overview

 A document editor accessible from the Files tab that enables users to perform